undus5/undus/content/archives/qemu-install-windows11-guest.md

 +++
-title       = "QEMU Install Windows 11 Guest" lastmod     = 2025-06-25
+title       = "QEMU/KVM: Windows 11 Guest"
+lastmod     = 2025-10-21
 date        = 2024-12-09
-showSummary = true
+showSummary = false
 showTOC     = true
 weight      = 1000
+hidden = true
 +++

-Use the low level tools directly, get rid of complex middlewares.
+Use low level tools directly, get rid of complex middlewares.

 <!--more-->

 ## Background

-Libvirt is overkill for personal use, you could just start a virtual machine via the `qemu-system-*` command with proper options.
+Libvirt is overkill for personal use, you could just run `qemu-system-x86_64` command with proper options to start a virtual machine.
-However, using the low level tool directly is not easy.
+However, using low level tools directly is not always easy.
-Normally I would go to the official website reading the documentation when trying to learn some new tools, but this approach is not working well on QEMU, it's [documentation](https://www.qemu.org/documentation/) is not friendly for beginners, there's no "Getting Started" or "Tutorial", I didn't know where to start.
+Normally I would read documentations from official websites of these tools to learn how to, but this approach is not working well for QEMU, its [documentation](https://www.qemu.org/documentation/) is not friendly for beginners, there's no "Getting Started" or "Tutorial", I didn't know where to start.
-[Arch wiki](https://wiki.archlinux.org/title/QEMU) is better, but still not specific for me.
+[Arch wiki](https://wiki.archlinux.org/title/QEMU) is better, but still not friendly enough if you are totaly newbie in this area.
 Google search, no luck either, everyone is using libvirt.

 Then I asked ChatGPT for help with a simple phrase "qemu command for windows guest", and it gave me a really good example with explaination, just one problem, it will make things up when you trying to dig deeper by asking more details.
 At the end, you always go back to the human written documentations for real study.
-But it still finished a good job, let me understand what is network bridge and TAP device, which I can't get from Wikipedia, the contents for technologis on Wikipedia are hard to read, often lacking subjects.
+But it still finished a good job, let me understand e.g. what is network bridge and TAP device, which I can't understand from Wikipedia, the contents for technologis on Wikipedia are hard to read, often lacking subjects.

 This guide also works for other versions of Windows and Linux systems,